Soname-Solutions/salmon/docs/configuration.md

 ```

 **Monitored Environments Configuration**:
 - `name` - the name of your Monitored environment.
-Refered in the monitoring_groups.json.
+Referred in the monitoring_groups.json.
 - `account_id`, `region` - AWS region and account ID of the account to be monitored.
 - (optional) `metrics_extractor_role_arn` - IAM Role ARN to be able to extract metrics for the resources running in another AWS account.
 Default value: `arn:aws:iam::{account_id}:role/role-salmon-cross-account-extract-metrics-dev`.

 You can specify multiple monitored environments.

 **Delivery Methods Configuration**:
 - `name` - the name of your delivery method.
-Refered in the recipients.json.
+Referred in the recipients.json.
 - `delivery_method_type` - the delivery method type (AWS_SES).

     >  SMTP, Slack and MS Teams channel will be introduced soon (refer to our [Changelog](changelog.md)).